PREPARING THE SALE OF A BUSINESS

 The seller’s review therefore makes it possible to identify risks and irregularities linked to the operation of the business and/or the organisation of the company, to evaluate them and to anticipate the means of eliminating them or mitigating their consequences.
 If the seller does not take such corrective action, the subsequent due diligence review by prospective buyers would almost certainly reveal the same issues, with a resulting loss of confidence.

 This publication does not constitute legal advice, which can only be given in the light of specific facts and circumstances.
-All liability which arises or may arise
+All liability which arises or may arise from this publication, or its contents is excluded.
+For any specific legal problem or question, please always seek professional advice from a suitably qualified lawyer.

 At the same time, the seller’s objectives may require a reorganization of the business, the company or the group (carve-out, spin-off, disposal of assets or shareholdings, donations, contributions) prior to or as part of the sale process.